 Mark & Margaret Garibaldi STEM/Arts Award

-This award supports one student in the College of Engineering and one student in the College of Letters and Science who plan to go into a career combining science and art.
+This award supports one student in the College of Engineering and one student in the College of Letters and Science who plans to go into a career combining science and art.
 Recipients must be from California with a preference for students from the San Francisco Bay Area (defined as Alameda County, Contra Costa County, Marin County, Napa County, San Francisco County, San Mateo County, Santa Clara County, Solano, and Sonoma County).

 John W. & Ernestine L. Heinrich